 Section A. Elected Officers and Their Duties

-The officers of the Society shall be President, Vice-President, Secretary, Treasurer, and Student Government Association (SGA) Representative.
+The officers of the Society shall be President, Vice-President, Secretary, Treasurer, Student Government Association (SGA) Representative

 - The President shall have general executive control of the Society, preside at all general and e-board meetings, and perform such other duties as usually pertain to this office.